 John and Alan Lomax were instrumental in helping Lead Belly sign his first recording contract which resulted in Lead Belly’s recording of the “Black Betty,” chant.
 Lead Belly was the first musician to add the guitar licks in subsequent recordings of the song.
 It’s Lead Belly’s arrangement of the song and his guitar work that seems to have become the reason that his name is listed as the composer of the song on all recorded and sheet music versions of “Black Betty.”

 Lead Belly’s Black Betty

-In 1968, Manfred Mann recorded a version of “Black Betty,” that was named “Big Betty.”
+In 1968, Manfred Mann recorded a version of “Black Betty,” which was named “Big Betty.”
 The song was released on the band’s Mighty Garvey album.
 Manfred Mann’s version is a groove-based arrangement that sounds nothing like any other version of the song.
-The famous riff that Ram Jam recorded s not present on Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Ram Jam’s version.
+The famous riff that Ram Jam recorded is not present in Manfred Mann’s version simply because Manfred Mann released “Big Betty,” almost ten years before Ram Jam’s version.